-Every foodie in London has a list of their go-to spots.
-You can dress to the nines for a Michelin starred restaurant one night.
-The next, you can wear jeans and get street food beneath an overpass decorated with graffiti.
-London has multi-cultural taste sensations around every corner.
-Here’s a list of cuisines, from Eritrean to Jamaican, to keep every foodie sated and happy on their London vacation.
+London has multi-cultural taste sensations, as well as beautiful home-style cooking, around every corner.
+You can dress to the nines for a Michelin-starred restaurant one night.
+The next, you can wear jeans and savor street food beneath an overpass decorated with graffiti.
+Here’s a list of cuisines, from Eritrean to Jamaican, that will keep every foodie sated and happy on a London vacation.

 Raz’s Kebab & Café